timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

   I've been frequently able to direct my thinking, to more logical, less catastrophized, & less distorted ends, rather than being merely subject to them.
+- comfort from always being able to talk with oneself on the page, especially when one cannot talk with others in the moment.

 So how have I garnered these benefits?
 At a high level, I adopted the following system.